 The Rebel Dykes Art and Archive Show celebrates past and present dissident voices, those who stood boldly against homophobia, Clause 28 and a heteronormative, deeply divided and sexist society.
 And they did it with style and swagger.

-REBEL DYKES ART AND ARCHIVE SHOW is produced by REBEL DYKES HISTORY PROJECT CiC.
-It is funded by Arts Council England, The National Lottery Heritage Fund and the David Family Foundation.
+REBEL DYKES ART AND ARCHIVE SHOW is produced by REBEL DYKES HISTORY PROJECT CiC, and co-created with Lesley Magazine.
+It is funded by Arts Council England, The National Lottery Heritage Fund, Independent Film Trust and the David Family Foundation.

 REBEL DYKES HISTORY PROJECT CIC REBEL DYKES HISTORY PROJECT is an ARCHIVE + ART + FILM project.
 We preserve, explore and share the archive of a bunch of kick ass post punk dykes who shook up London, UK in the 1980s.
 Our archive is kept at BISHOPSGATE INSTITUTE, and we are always seeking more archive for our collection. www.rebeldykeshistoryproject.com